-- 10.1 Notice of the time and place of a meeting of Members shall be by the following means: 10.1.1 By telephonic, electronic or other communication facility to each member entitled to vote at the meeting, during a period of 21 to 35 days before the day on which the meeting is to be held; or 10.1.2 By mail, courier or personal delivery to each member entitled to vote at the meeting, during a period of 21 to 60 days before the day on which the meeting is to be held. - during a period of 21 to 60 days before the day on which the meeting is to be held.

-At any meeting of Members quorum shall be ten (10) voting Members present at the meeting.
-If a - 10.2 At any meeting of Members quorum shall be ten (10) voting Members present at the meeting.
+- 10.1 Notice of the time and place of a meeting of Members shall be by the following means: 10.1.1 By telephonic, electronic or other communication facility to each member entitled to vote at the meeting, during a period of 21 to 35 days before the day on which the meeting is to be held; or 10.1.2 By mail, courier or personal delivery to each member entitled to vote at the meeting, during a period of 21 to 60 days before the day on which the meeting is to be held. - 10.2 At any meeting of Members quorum shall be ten (10) voting Members present at the meeting.
 If a quorum is present at the opening of a meeting of Members, the Members present may proceed with the business of the meeting even if a quorum is not present throughout the meeting. - 10.3 At any meeting of members every question shall, unless otherwise provided by the by-laws or by the Act, be determined by a majority of the votes cast on the questions by those Voting Members present at the meeting.
 In case of an equality of votes either on a show of hands or on a ballot or on the results of electronic voting, the chair of the meeting in addition to an original vote shall have a second or casting vote. - 10.4 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the Members is required to make any amendment to the by-laws of the Corporation to change the manner of giving notice to Members entitled to vote at a meeting of Members.